 What is a torsion spring?

-Torsion springs are one of the greatest inventions that the door industry has ever experienced.
-Before torsion springs there were extension springs, these springs were on both sides of the door and balanced the weight of the door unevenly because they were not connected to each other.
-Torsion springs are installed on a torsion shaft which spans the width of the door, this allows the springs to lift the door evenly because the weight of the door is distributed evenly because of the torsion shaft.
+Torsion springs are one of the greatest inventions that the garage door industry has ever experienced.
+Before torsion springs there were extension springs, these springs were on both sides of the garage door and balanced the weight of the door unevenly because they were not connected to each other.
+Torsion springs are installed on a torsion shaft which spans the width of the garage door, this allows the springs to lift the door evenly because the weight of the door is distributed evenly because of the torsion shaft.

 Pictured above are the replaced torsion springs for the first door pictured.